 Our early cadet records often contain one or more surveys sent to an alumnus or descendant in the early 20th century.
 These surveys asked for family genealogy as well as biographical data such as date of birth, post-VMI career and other details.
 We frequently have names of parents, grandparents and, sometimes, even great-grandparents.

 If you don't find a name in the online rosters, contact us and we will double check our physical records.
 Our enrollment records are very complete and we are confident that we can document VMI enrollment.
 Family oral history is a valuable tool for starting your research, but it is not always accurate.
 Your ancestor may have attended another military college, or a military secondary school, or served in the military; or he may have applied to but not actually attended VMI.

 VMI uses the "Class of" designation to refer to the group with which a cadet matriculates and to the individuals within that group.
 A cadet entering in the Fall of 1854 became a member of the Class of 1858; this Class identification is used whether or not the student continued until graduation.
 Think of "Class" in terms of a descriptive label rather than graduation status.

 VMI was never a secondary school.
 The Institute established as the first state-supported military college in the United States and it has never offered high school level classes.
 Numerous military secondary schools were established throughout the South during the 19th century, but these prep schools were not part of or affiliated with the Institute.
-To see if your ancestor attended VMI, see our Online Rosters Database.

 The application process during the 19th century did not include the kind of formal application document with which we are familiar today.
 Rather, it typically consisted of correspondence between the school and parents, as well as gathering letters of recommendation for consideration by the VMI Board of Visitors.
 We often have correspondence in our files relating to the admission process and cadetship of individuals.
 For information about a specific person, please contact us.